davidb3rgqvist/projec5_api/README.md

       ```

 5. **Deploy the Application**:
-    - In your Heroku app dashboard, trigger a manual deployment or push the latest changes to your connected GitHub repository.
+    - In your Heroku app dashboard, trigger a manual deployment to your connected GitHub repository.
-    - Use the Heroku CLI to manage your app if needed:
-      ```bash
-      heroku git:remote -a your-app-name
-      git push heroku main
-      ```

 6. **Verify Deployment**:
     - Check that your app is live by visiting the Heroku URL provided.
 Ensure all API endpoints are functioning and connected to your frontend application.